 As you can tell by this gallant lads face, Scotland is no place for mamma's boys.

-The high keep in Edinburgh Castle is this: a monument to Scotland's fallen in World War I. The phrase over the inner entrance simply reads, "Lest we forget."
+keep in Edinburgh Castle is this: a monument to Scotland's fallen in World War I. The phrase over the inner entrance simply reads, "Lest we forget."
 You should read the "Beware of Pride" talk by Pres.
 Benson--that line is taken from Rudyard Kipling's poem, which I might add here in full sometime.
 The other tribute inside--where we couldn't take pics--which I loved best, was inscribed in stone, beneath stained glass windows, round and round a central tomb: "Their Name Lives."

 (I've only read this quote, but intend to read the rest: